ibm-cloud-architecture/refarch-kc/docs/dlq/dlq.md

 }
 ```

+where you can see a new attribute called **retries** so that we keep the count of how many times we have called the BPM service.
 If the BPM service is still unreachable/unavailable after three attempts, the Spring Container component will eventually send a **ContainerAnomalyDead** event into the **container-anomaly-dead** topic, which should be somehow monitored to take the appropriate action based on the type of events that get published:

 ```java
 private void toRetryTopic(ContainerAnomalyEvent cae){